kgisl/pythonFDP/manual/PC-2_Python.md

  - PC2 is useful as an assessment tool to validate whether students have really internalized the 1st semester paper of **CS3003**.
  -  What is this anyway?
 	- It is all about threshold concepts, and how to learn it. ***"Learn how to learn"*** is another takeaway!
+- PC2 (past the Misc sections) persuades you to choose an algorithm (for e.g. KMP algorithm) of your choice, and really become passionate about it!

 	>  ![what](https://j.mp/whatisPC2)